jbisetto/free-genai-bootcamp-2025/song-vocabulary/docs/mistral/example_requests.md

 # Example API Requests

 This document contains example requests to the Japanese Song Vocabulary Generator API.
+The API supports both Japanese and English songs, automatically detecting the language and processing accordingly.

 ## Using curl